playbenny/benny_manual/docs/sidebar.md

 ## States

-This section of the sidebar lets you store the current parameter values to a 'state'.
+This section of the sidebar lets you store the current parameter values to a [State](states.md).
 States that have something in (either for this block or for others in the song) are highlighted with a border.
 Alt-click lets you remove this block from a state.

 ## Connections

 Here you can see a list of all the connections to and from this block.
-You can edit them here or click them to bring up the detailed connection edit view.
+You can edit them here or click them to bring up the [detailed connection edit view](connections.md).

 ## Help